amjjd/rustrast/rustrast-04/README.md

-rustrast 04 - 3D Transformation
+rustrast 04 - 3D transformation
 ===============================

 For context, see the [main README](../).